Introduction to Saffron Farming Project Report, Cost and Profit

 The only way to control them is by installing proper field fencing.

-Fusarium: When plants get infected with this fungal disease; corms and leaves get affected causes an orange colored band over them.
+Fusarium: When plants get infected with this fungal disease; corms and leaves get affected cause an orange-colored band over them.

 Rhizoctonia: This is also a fungal infection causing brown ulceration and damping-off on the plants.